-Objective 6 We will continue to be a living community, which sustains all amenities, including the primary school, shop, village hall a including the primary school, shop, village hall and other facilities
+Objective 6 We will continue to be a living community, which sustains all amenities, including the primary school, shop, village hall and other facilities

 - 5.17 We need to ensure we continue to keep and develop amenities here, while not sacrificing the rural feel.
 The shop, village hall, pub, school, church and sports facilities are key to the community, essential to the well-being of the community.
 But, they are not always financially viable and, as detailed in Chapter 2 have required community input to keep them going. - 5.18 The more families and businesses are based in the parish, the more they will support local amenities.
 And the more self- supporting they will become.
 This means allowing appropriate family housing to be developed. - 5.19 Any new amenities will be prioritised to go to Heathfield, since it does not have its fair share of amenities, compared to its population.